alkisqwe/Youtube-Background/README.md

 # Credits

-This Repository Is Simply A Port Of The Firefox Extension
+This Repository Is Simply A Port Of The Firefox Extension <a href="https://github.com/mozilla/video-bg-play">Video Background Play Fix</a>